lenesk/sokolova.dk/studieprove-online-course.md

 ### What is Studieprøven?

 Studieprøven is the Higher Education Examination and the last level on Danish Language 3, Module 6.
 It is the most advanced test of the Danish Language System.
-You can use the results of Studieprøven to apply for admission to a higher education program in Denmark https://www.ug.dk/videregaaendeuddannelse/altomoptagelse/dansk-som-optagelseskrav-paa-de-videregaaende-uddannelser.
+You can use the results of Studieprøven to apply for [admission to a higher education program in Denmark](https://www.ug.dk/videregaaendeuddannelse/altomoptagelse/dansk-som-optagelseskrav-paa-de-videregaaende-uddannelser).

 ### Do not hesitate to mail [elena@sokolova.dk](mailto:elena@sokolova.dk), if you have any questions concerning the course.
 We can also schedule a short meeting in Zoom, if you want to ask questions in person.